DragonSenses/Curiosity/TypeScript/2. Everyday Types/everyday-types.md

 ### Non-null Assertion Operator (Postfix`!`)

 TypeScript also has a special syntax for removing `null` and `undefined` from a type without doing any explicit checking.
-Writing `!` after any expression is effectively a type assertion that the value isn’t `null` or `undefined`:
+Writing `!` after any expression is effectively a type assertion that the value isn't `null` or `undefined`:

 ```ts
 function liveDangerously(x?: number | null) {